Ambrose: Valentinian II

 In 386, Justina and Valentinian II received the Arian bishop Auxentius the younger, and Ambrose was again ordered to hand over a church in Milan for Arian usage.
 Ambrose and his congregation barricaded themselves inside the church, and again the imperial order was rescinded.
 There was an attempted kidnapping, and another attempt to arrest him and to force him to leave the city.
 Several accusations were made, but unlike in the case of John Chrysostom, no formal charges were brought.
-The emperor certainly had the power to do so, and probably did not solely because of Ambrose' popularity with the people and what they might do.
+The emperor certainly had the power to do so, and probably did not solely because of Ambrose's popularity with the people and what they might do.

-When Magnus Maximus usurped power in Gaul (383) and was considering a descent upon Italy, Valentinian sent Ambrose to dissuade him, and the embassy was successful (384).
+When Magnus Maximus usurped power in Gaul (383) and was considering a descent upon Italy, Valentinian II sent Ambrose to dissuade him, and the embassy was successful (384).
 A second, later embassy was unsuccessful.
-Magnus Maximus entered Italy (386-387) and Milan was taken.
-Justina and her son fled, but Ambrose remained, and had the plate of the church melted for the relief of the poor.
+Magnus Maximus entered Italy (386–387) and Milan was taken.
+Justina and her son fled, but Ambrose remained and had the plate of the church melted for the relief of the poor.

+Magnus Maximus's entry into Italy and the emperor's flight to the east left his coemperor Theodosius little choice but to reply in force.
+After defeating the usurper at Aquileia in 388, Theodosius returned with the restored emperor to Milan, where he likely met Ambrose for the first time.
+As Valentinian II was only seventeen years old, Theodosius remained in Italy for a time to ensure the western half of the empire was stable.
+He appointed his trusted Frankish general, Arbogast, as magister militum.
+Tensions between Arbogast and Valentinian II quickly escalated until Valentinian II was found hanged in his bedchamber by apparent suicide.
+Because the young emperor had recently been in a public confrontation with Arbogast, contemporary sources and historians have been unable to definitively determine whether Valentinian II's death was suicide or murder.

+Ambrose performed the funeral for Valentinian II and his eulogy is the only contemporary Western source for Valentinian II's death.
+The eulogy makes reference to the heavy yoke of duties the emperor carried and the ignorance of youth, in which God might find forgiveness for sins.
+While never directly touching on the possibility of suicide, such themes may have been intended to comfort his Christian audience, for whom suicide was a sin.